Red flag symptoms

 Most women experience mild pelvic pain at some time during menstrual periods, ovulation or sexual intercourse.

-It is the most common reason for urgent laparoscopic examination in the UK.
+Acute pelvic pain is the most common reason for urgent laparoscopic examination in the UK.

-It is a common presentation in primary care.
+This is a common presentation in primary care.
 Evaluation can be challenging because of a broad differential diagnosis and many associated signs and symptoms are nonspecific.

 Questions to ask

 The initial approach to the patient with pelvic pain includes a detailed and thorough history and physical examination.
 History might not result in exact diagnosis, but helps us to focus the differential diagnosis and guide further evaluation.